miotke/andrewmiotke.com/resume.md

 A simple REST API lunch menu that connects to an iOS app written in Swift.
 Using Swift and Django REST framework.

 #### [Tankd](https://apps.apple.com/us/app/tankd-fuel-tracking-app/id1513444671)
-An iOS app that will allow you to track your car's fuel stops written in SwiftUI.
+An iOS app that will allow you to track your cars fuel stops written in SwiftUI.

 Currently available on the App Store [Tankd](https://apps.apple.com/us/app/tankd-fuel-tracking-app/id1513444671)